 If you’re an admin, you can change who has permission to touch a file or folder.
 Here’s a simple way to do it:

-This lets you do anything with the file or folder, which includes the ability to read, write, and execute the file or folder, as well as delete or modify it.
+This lets you do anything with the file or folder, which includes the ability to read, write, and execute the file, as well as delete or modify it.

 Taking ownership of the file or folder

-If the file or folder is owned by someone else or by TrustedInstaller or SYSTEM, you might need to take over.
+If the file or folder is owned by someone else or by TrustedInstaller or SYSTEM, you might need to take over the file.
 But be careful, as this can mess up your system if you’re not sure what you’re doing.

 Check out how to take ownership of a file or folder here.

-Perform actions via Command Prompt as SYSTEM account
+Make changes via Command Prompt that runs as the SYSTEM account

-If you need to get around files or folders owned by the SYSTEM or TrustedInstaller, using Command Prompt as the SYSTEM might help.
+If you need to make changes to files or folders owned by the SYSTEM or TrustedInstaller, your only option would be to force run Command Prompt as the SYSTEM.
 Here’s a guide on how to do it.

-Once you have the Command Prompt open as SYSTEM, you can use it for various tasks like copying, renaming, moving, or deleting files or folders.
-Here’s a quick guide:
+Once you have the Command Prompt open as SYSTEM, you can use it for different tasks like copying, renaming, moving, or deleting files.
+The following is a list of commands to help you with that:

 A quick recap